-1. The application will be a permanent file.
+- 1. The application will be a permanent file. - 2.
+All applications will be maintained by bedroom size, preference and then in order of date and time of application. - 3.
+Substantive contacts between the Allegheny County Housing Authority and the applicant will be documented in the applicant file.

-- 2. All applications will be maintained by bedroom size, preference and then in order of date and time of application. - 3.
-Substantive contacts between the Allegheny County Housing Authority and the applicant will be documented in the applicant file. - B. Admission Preferences
+B. Admission Preferences

 The preferences utilized shall be the same as is used for the Tenant Based Housing Choice Voucher Program unless the project provides specialize services and in that case the project may utilize different preference pre-approved by the Allegheny County Housing Authority.
+Admission preferences will be consistent with all applicable Federal nondiscrimination and civil rights statutes and requirements.